Volatiles at the Lunar South Pole: mission to AMUNDSEN CRATER

-In the South pole regions showing above, a small concentration of sites are visible mostly on the floors of medium-to-large craters.
+In the South pole regions showing below, a small concentration of sites are visible mostly on the floors of medium-to-large craters.
 Those craters are Amundsen, Faustini, Haworth, and de Gerlache craters, as well as the plains west of Shoemaker.

 The highest priority for landing sites is to have a maximum annual temperature of ≤54 K , usually within PSRs.
 At this point, it will be possible to study physical properties of the extremely cold regolith.

 A mission needs to access areas where the NRC’s science goals can be addressed.
 These goals are (1) to determine the compositional state and distribution of volatiles in lunar polar regions, (2) to determine the sources for lunar polar volatiles, (3) to understand the transport, retention, alteration, and loss processes that operate on volatile materials at PSRs, (4) to understand the physical properties of the extremely cold polar regolith, and (5) to determine what the cold polar regolith reveals about the ancient solar environment .

 From these criteria, the research has been limited to sites with temperatures of 54–130 K (below the sublimation point of various volatiles) and where slopes and the local geology reach NRC's goals.
 Thus, the focus of any measurements will be on the 9% of the Amundsen’s interior that is in permanent shadow.

 Collection of a rake sample on the Apollo 16 mission (Apollo 16 photograph AS16–116–18690).
 Credit: NASA